hashgraph/stablecoin-studio/cli/README.md

 https://user-images.githubusercontent.com/114951681/228851958-db534d9e-0bc3-41f5-9820-7ce79fcf643b.mp4

-- **Role management**: administrators of a stable coin can manage user roles from this menu, they will have the possibility to grant, revoke, edit (manage the supplier allowance) and check roles.
+- **Role management**: administrators of a stablecoin can manage user roles from this menu, they will have the possibility to grant, revoke, edit (manage the supplier allowance) and check roles.

   - The available roles are:
     - CASHIN_ROLE